MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 4.5.
 Transfer tokens

-To transfer tokens, call the `transfer` method and execute the transaction using the `AccountInterface`.
+In the `TokenBalanceAndTransfer` function, add the transfer logic.
+Call the `transfer` method and execute the transaction using the `AccountInterface`:

-Use the following example for reference:

 ```typescript title="TokenBalanceAndTransfer.tsx"
   async function handleTransfer() {